How to Recover Deleted Files from a Hard Drive on Mac

 To recover files from Mac hard drive via snapshots:

-1. Open Time Machine preferences from the Time Machine menu in the menu bar.how to restore deleted files from external hard drive on Mac
+1. Open Time Machine Backups from the Time Machine menu in the menu bar.open time machine backups

 3. Click on the Finder window and select the files you want to recover.